oplS16projects/Racket-Weather/README.md

 ##Concepts Demonstrated
 * **Data-abstraction** was used with the JSON data, as we used a JSON library called "json" to manage the JSON data that was gathered from an external API.
 * **File I/O** was used to store / open files to save and retrieve the JSON data.
-* **Recursion** was used to grab the min and max of values from the JSON file, as well as create visualizations and gather the weather data.
+* **Recursion** was used to grab the min, max and weather condition values from the JSON file, as well as create visualizations and gather the weather data.

 ##External Technology and Libraries
 Racket Libraries that we used include the following: